aryakgupta/erp-edu/odoo/doc/setup/install.rst

   $ odoo.py --addons-path=~/src/custom_modules,~/src/enterprise,~/src/odoo/addons

-.. warning:: The Enterprise git repository **does not contain the full Odoo
+.. warning:: The Enterprise git repository **does not contain the full ERP
     source code**.
-You need to clone both the Community and Enterprise repository to have a working Odoo installation.
+You need to clone both the Community and Enterprise repository to have a working ERP installation.
 The Download_ page contains the entire source code but is not updateable as easily.